 5. A4 Sheets

-A4 sheets are the finished plans.
+A4 sheets are enlarged plans or large-scale views.
 The main one is the reflected ceiling plan which shows the view up to the ceiling rather than down to the floor.
 These include ceiling material types such as drywall, plaster, wood cladding, etc. They often include the light switch locations to control the ceiling-mounted lights.

 In residential construction projects, there’s also a power plan that locates the outlets and data points for cable TV or internet access.
 It shows the power location for appliances and personal devices.
 Larger projects have these details noted in the electrical plans.